oniony/TMSU/README.md

   character within tag and value names.
 Please use 'tmsu rename' to change the names of any existing tags that include this character.*

-  * Added 'untagged' command for listing untagged files.
+  * Added 'untagged' subcommand for listing untagged files.
 This replaces the --untagged option on 'files' and 'status' and should be significantly more performant.
-  * Added --colour option to the 'tags' command to highlight implied tags.
+  * Added --colour option to the 'tags' subcommand to highlight implied tags.
-  * 'tag' command will, by default, no longer explicitly apply tags that are already implied (unless the new --explicit option is specified).
+  * 'tag' subcommand will, by default, no longer explicitly apply tags that are already implied (unless the new --explicit option is specified).
   * Rudimentary Microsoft Windows support (no virtual filesystem yet).
   * Disallowed use of '!' within tag and value names.